Amin-Azar/EdgeAV-Bot/README.md

 **Quality** For the purpose of this project, course-grained information such as depth, or slightly reduced model accuracy can be acceptable.
 Therefore, when we see huge savings in terms of the energy/latency, we might trade off the accuracy, otherwise, the goal is to maintain the accuracies as much as possible.

-**Security & Safety** Again, this is not that of a concern here as the data being collected from public areas and are not sensitive in the nature; this means that we can send it to the cloud to process.
+**Security & Safety** Again, this is not that of a concern here as the data is collected from public areas and are not sensitive in the nature; this means that we can send it to the cloud to process.
 Similarly, the car is running at low speeds and don't carry/can not harm anything, so having a sophisticated is not justifiable.
 Having said there, we design a mechanism to override the robot movements when sensors detect something that is in contrast with perception modules.
+So, as long as the latency of the system is acceptable and the models produce the correct results, we meet our goal here.

 ## Considerations